 Create Alternative Forms of Poetry

-Edited by Thor, Zack, Eng, Thom Nibbelin and 1 other
+Edited by Thor, Zack, Eng, Thom Nibbelin

 Hello and welcome to VisiHow.
 In this series of videos, we are exploring ways in which we can write poetry.
 In this video, we're going to discuss some alternative forms of poetry.
 We'll explore more avant-garde and experimental forms of poetry that can yield quite interesting and surprising results.